mdekstrand/cs533-web/resources/software.md

         conda install pandas scipy scikit-learn notebook ipython \
             seaborn statsmodels

+## Additional Packages

+I use {py:mod}`seedbank` in many of my examples for seeding the random number generator.
+Seedbank is not currently available through the main Anaconda channel, so you will needt to install it with `pip`:

+    pip install seedbank

+Do this *after* installing your other packages with `conda`, so seedbank doesn't try to pull in a non-Conda NumPy.

+It is fine to use `pip` to install packages that are not available in Conda.
+It also works to use it to install packages that are, but I do not recommend this, particularly for core compute packages such as `numpy`, `scipy`, and `scikit-learn` — the versions in Conda are more optimized.

 ## Installing Git and Command-Line Tools

 We will be using Git later in the semester.